rtfisher/snid_docker/README.md

 3. **An X11 Client**
    - MacOS: Download and install [XQuartz](https://www.xquartz.org).
    - Windows: Download and install either [VcXsrv](https://vcxsrv.com/), [XMing](https://sourceforge.net/projects/xming/), or [Cygwin/X](https://cygwin.com/install.html).
 Note Cygwin/X is part of the larger Cygwin project.
+You will also need a command line terminal -- either WSL, Git Bash, or Cygwin.
    - Linux: X11 is installed as part of most Linux distros.
 You can verify by simply typing ```startx``` in a terminal.
 If X11 is not installed, you can install it using the relevant package manager on your system.
 For example:
       - ```sudo apt install xorg```(Debian/Ubuntu)
       - ```sudo dnf install xorg-x11-server-Xorg xorg-x11-xinit xorg-x11-apps``` (Red Hat/CentOS/Fedora)